MANAN KAPOOR

 Junior Tutorial, Harvard University, Spring 2026

 From epic voyages across oceans to quiet poems about self-discovery, travel has long been a powerful force in global literature.
 But how have travelers and travel writing shaped culture and the stories we tell?
-This course explores the dynamic relationship between travel writing, race, nationalism, postcolonialism and globalization by examining travel writing across time.
-We will read the writings of Bernal Diaz del Castillo, Ibn Battuta, Matsuo Basho, Mary Wollstonecraft, John Mandeville, Chris Marker, V.S.
-Naipaul, Claude-Lévi Strauss, and Anthony Bourdain.
-Through a diverse range of texts including travelogues, novels, journals, memoirs, films and documentaries, we will examine how people have written about the world—past, present, and imagined.
-Some of the critical debates that will inform our discussions include world/global literary studies, cosmopolitanism, globalization and postcolonial theory.
+This course explores the dynamic relationship between travel writing, race, nationalism, postcolonialism, and globalization by examining travel writing across periods.
+In this course, we will read the writings of John Mandeville, Marco Polo, François Bernier, Johann Wolfgang von Goethe, Edith Wharton, Chris Marker, Gayatri Chakravarty Spivak, W.G.
+Sebald, V.S.
+Naipaul, Claude-Lévi Strauss, Anthony Bourdain, and others.
+Through this diverse range of texts that includes travelogues, novels, journals, memoirs, films, and documentaries, we will examine how people have written about the world—past, present, and imagined.
+Some of the critical debates that will inform our discussions include world/global literary studies, cosmopolitanism, globalization, and postcolonial theory.

 Course Instructors: Prof. Neel Mukherjee and Laura van den Berg, Harvard University, Fall 2025